Word@Work, Let God's Word energise your working day!

 Matthew 26:55-56

 Was Jesus a rebel?
-He kept the Roman law and He never offended Father God.
-Yes, He was not appreciated by the religious leaders because they assumed an authority and pomposity which God had never given to them.
-No, that was not rebellion against God … it was they who had rebelled through their pride and hunger for power in Israel.
-The crowd, people who had previously welcomed Jesus' miracles and teaching, had finally been incited by the clerics to rebel against the Son of God: but it was always in their nature.
+He kept the Roman law, and He never offended Father God.
+Yes, He was hated by the religious leaders - because they, and their followers, assumed an authority and pomposity which God had never given to them.
+No, Jesus had not rebelled against anybody … it was His accusers who had rebelled through their pride and hunger for power in Israel.
+The crowd, people who had previously welcomed Jesus' miracles and teaching, had finally been incited by the clerics to rebel against the Son of God.
+But rebellion was always in their nature, as it is in ours (Romans 8:7).

 Covert Cowards And Christ